 Obtain detailed warranty information and ask for clarifications (in writing is always best) if there are any parts of the warranty that are unclear to you.

-Learn Costs in Advance of Insurance, Registration and Sales Tax
+Learn in Advance the Costs of Insurance, Registration, and Sales Tax

 There’s more to the cost of a new RV than the price tag on the rig.
 Depending on your state of residence, you’ll need to also factor in any sales tax and the costs of annual registrations and inspections, as well as your monthly insurance premiums.